Enter Password

 The initial stages of this project focused on understanding how Fanatics operates.
 Being a 0 to 1 product, I did not get to conduct research in its conventional form by talking to users.
 Instead, I visited Fanatics warehouse in Jacksonville, FL where I learned more about how packages arrive and move through the warehouse, their size, label format, and the technology in use.

-Fanatics warehouse, Jacksonville FL
+Fanatics warehouse Jacksonville, FL

 Shipping labels